quadrate-language/quadrate/docs/docs/specification.md

 Implementations MAY provide a cycle detector or weak references; this specification requires neither, and the reference implementation provides neither.

+#### 11.2.2 Ownership

+Reference counting says how a count moves; it does not say who moves it.
+This is the contract, and every part of an implementation MUST hold to the same one.
+Three defects fixed in the reference implementation were this contract implemented differently in different places, none of them visible in a program's output: a field overwrite that dropped a reference on the floor, an equality test that released its operands only when both were strings, and a fast path for integer-only functions that skipped the release when a local was rebound.

+**A value on the stack carries a reference of its own.** Reading a local, a field, an array element or a global retains what it reads before pushing it.
+A value that was just created -- by a struct literal, a string operation, an array literal -- arrives with the single reference its allocation gave it.

+**Somewhere that holds a value owns a reference.** There are four such places, and they behave
+alike:

+- a **local variable**, from `->` until it is rebound or its scope ends;
+- a **struct field**, from the store until it is overwritten or the struct is destroyed;
+- an **array element**, until it is overwritten or the array is destroyed;
+- a **tagged slot** (`mem::set_any`), until it is overwritten or cleared.

+Storing into one of these MUST take over the reference the stack supplied, and MUST release whatever the place held before.
+Emptying one -- rebinding a local, leaving a scope, running a destructor, releasing an array, `mem::clear_any` -- MUST give its reference back.
+It follows that a region of memory that will hold references MUST be zeroed before first use, since the store reads the old contents in order to release them; the standard library's containers zero the capacity they allocate, and a zeroed slot holds nothing.

+**An instruction that pops a value releases it, unless it hands the value on.** `drop` releases;
+`==` and `!=` release both operands; `dup` retains the copy it makes; `swap`, `over`, `rot` and `nip` leave the net count unchanged.
+A function's parameters are bound as locals and released when it returns; its results are pushed with a reference the caller then owns.

+**A value may be held in several places at once**, and each gives its reference back
+independently: a node reachable from a list's head pointer and from its tail pointer is freed when both stop pointing at it, not when the first does.

+None of this is visible in what a program prints, which is why an implementation SHOULD test it by measuring: build and drop the same structure at two iteration counts far apart and compare peak memory. `tests/run_memory_test.sh` in the reference implementation does exactly that, over a linked structure, a returned struct, the JSON parser and the containers.

 ### 11.3 String Memory

 Strings MUST be reference-counted and immutable: